najwanaamane/ParkinsonsPredict/README.md

 - **RMSE (Root Mean Square Error):** Measures the average of the squared differences between the predicted and actual values.
 A lower RMSE indicates better accuracy.
 - **MAE (Mean Absolute Error):** Measures the average of the absolute differences between the predicted and actual values.
 A lower MAE indicates better accuracy.
-- **Correlation:** Evaluates the linear relationship between predictions and actual values.
-A strong positive correlation suggests that our models can capture general trends in the Parkinson's disease-related dataset.
+- **MSE (Mean Squared Error): Measures the average of the squared differences between the predicted and actual values.
+A lower MSE indicates better accuracy.
 - **R² (Coefficient of Determination):** Evaluates the proportion of variance in the output data explained by our models.
 A higher R² suggests a strong fit and the model's ability to explain a significant portion of data variability.

 ### Model Performance Table